ukBaz/python-bluezero/docs/examples.rst

 It is based on a proprietary UART service specification by Nordic Semiconductors.
 Data sent to and from this service can be viewed using the nRF UART apps from Nordic Semiconductors for Android and iOS.

-It uses the Bluezero peripheral file (level 10) so should be easier than the previous CPU Temperature example that was a level 100.

 .. literalinclude:: ../examples/ble_uart.py
     :language: python